likhia/data-pipelines/README.md

 ### ElasticSearch
-If you do not have an ElastSearch account, create a free trial account and then:
+If you do not have an ElasticSearch account, create a free trial account at [ElasticSearch](https://www.elastic.co/) and then:
 - create a deployment in the uscentral1 GCP region.  <b>Be sure to save the credentials that are provided</b> as you'll need them later.
 - click on your deployment in the menu on the left.
 - Take note of the following items as you'll need them in later steps: